alertedsnake/homeassistant/htcontrol/README.rst

 component in `Home Assistant`_, which can turn on and off my TV and stereo via a Iguanaworks_ IR device.

+The main reason for this is that my RaspberryPi which runs Home Assistant is not the same one which runs Kodi and has the IR controller.

+So.
 This progam can do two things:

 Server
 ------
-In this mode, we watch a topic for specific messages, and then run ``irsend`` to send IR signals as if we pushed a remote control button.
+In this mode, we watch a MQTT topic for specific messages, and then run ``irsend`` to send IR signals as if we pushed a remote control button.

 Sender
 ------
-In this mode, the program will act as a simple client to send status messages back if certain IR signals have been received.
-Because you want to know when someone turned the device on with a remote rather than via the HT system.
+In this mode, the program will act as a simple client to publish status messages via MQTT if certain IR signals have been received.
+Because you want to know when someone turned the device on with a remote rather than via Home Assistant.

 Building
 ========

+Have go.
 Run ``make``.

 Use
 ===